raptorjs/view-engine-lodash/README.md

     });
 ```

-The Jade view engine is now ready to be used elsewhere in your code (either client-side or server-side):
+The Lo-Dash view engine is now ready to be used elsewhere in your code (either client-side or server-side):

 ```javascript
 var templatePath = require.resolve('./hello.lodash');